 Price has broken out and has pulled back to the breakout point.
 With the rising ADX showing momentum coming into the instrument and over being 20, this is a viable long trade.

 Further on the right, we have a complex pullback and a declining ADX.
 The trend is still strong but is losing a bit of steam as price moves into the previous high.
 Any trader long into resistance with a declining ADX, may want to manage their stops in case of a strong rejection to the downside.

 Needing to see a rising or flat ADX and a reading over 20, is a good way to narrow down your watchlist of potential pullback trades.

 Effective Use Of The ADX

-It is a fast and dirty way to scan through your charts to find where your focus should be.
+Trend strength is a scan that traders can use to narrow down their focus list.
+While you can see the same thing by reading price action, it is a fast and dirty way to scan through your charts to find where your focus should be.

-- Trend traders would look for ADX +25
++ Trend traders would look for ADX >20

-- Breakout traders would look for ADX -20
++ Breakout traders would look for ADX <20

 Ensure you have a written trading plan that includes the ADX reading you need as well as risk management so you can survive a run of losing trades.